 During an uncertain time for festivals, the sector continues to see new events being launched, the latest being the month-long South Facing festival series in South London and Out East festival in East Lothian, Scotland.

-South Facing, taking place from 5-29 August, will feature seven open-air events with an audience capacity of 8,000 at Crystal Palace Bowl.
+South Facing, from 5-29 August, will feature 12 open-air headline shows and other free midweek events with an audience capacity of 8,000 people at Crystal Palace Bowl.

-Meanwhile, the family-friendly Out East Festival will take place in the grounds of Gosford House mansion (pictured) in East Lothian from 6-7 August.
+Meanwhile, the family-friendly Out East Festival will take place on the grounds of Gosford House mansion (pictured) in East Lothian from 6-7 August.

 Headliners include Clean Bandit and the 34-piece Ministry of Sound Classical.
 Tickets for the event, which is overseen by Rogue City Productions, went on sale on March 26.